 If your car is older and lacks this feature, you can add it on.
 Vehicle immobilizers usually cost less than $100.
 Of course, the installation will typically cost extra.
 Be sure to ask about installation costs prior to purchasing your vehicle immobilizer system.

 No car alarms here.
 Car tracking devices are silent.
 They use Global Positioning Satellites (GPS) to track the movement of your car, ideally, so the cops can just pick up your car and the person who made off with it.
 Since there is no car alarm the thief thinks things are going smoothly, which allows them to caught off guard and theoretically apprehended more easily.
 Their tracking system can be directly accessed by police to speed the aid of the recovery of your vehicle.

 Did you know that cars equipped with these devices may qualify for a discount on auto insurance premiums?
 Most car insurance companies offer a discount to car owners whose vehicle or vehicles are equipped with some form of an anti-theft device.
 To find out whether you are currently receiving this discount, consult your policy documents.
-To see how much you could save on car insurance from other insurers with one of these devices, start a quote on compare.com.
+To see how much you could save on car insurance from over 50 providers with one of these security devices, start a quote on compare.com.

 Don’t Rely on Just a Car Security System

 While the devices we’ve listed here are great at helping keep your car and the items inside safe, a little strategic planning can save you from being a victim.
 Make sure you’re doing everything you can to prevent auto theft by reading our guide to auto theft prevention and reporting.